peteamiri/Tutorials/SalesForce/CertNote2.md

 5. Explain the various organization security options (Object is a category of information {position, candidate}, record is a single instance of an object {SW Engineer}) profile>OWD>Role>Sharing rules>Group queues>Criteria based, manual sharing
------------à increased data exposure -----------à Sharing rules can never be stricter than the OWD settings.
+-----------à increased data exposure -----------à

+Sharing rules can never be stricter than the OWD settings.
 Sharing Access Diagram:

-1. Salesforce checks whether user’s profile has object level permission to access that object
+1. SalesForce checks whether user’s profile has object level permission to access that object
-2. Salesforce checks whether user’s profile has any administrative permissions (view all data, modify all data)
+2. SalesForce checks whether user’s profile has any administrative permissions (view all data, modify all data)
-3. Salesforce checks the ownership of the record (Organization wide defaults, role-level access, any sharing rules will be checked)
+3. SalesForce checks the ownership of the record (Organization wide defaults, role-level access, any sharing rules will be checked)

 Controlling a user's access to data in several ways:
 1. To control access to applications and objects, including fields and record types within objects: Use profiles and permission sets.
 (Create record types for a custom object to display different picklist values and page layouts to different users based on their profiles.)
 2. To control access to specific records: Use sharing settings and rules.

 You cannot delegate administrative duties related to your organization to partner portal or Customer Portal users.
 However, you can delegate some portal administrative duties to portal users.
-￼￼￼￼￼

 1. Object level security: (What objects can a user see?)
 (It is set in user Profiles and Permission sets) to prevent user from viewing, creating, editing or deleting any instance of a particular type of object.
 It allows us to hide whole tabs & objects from particular users.
 User wouldn’t even know the object exists.
 (Tab settings, Standard / Custom object permissions) On the platform, we set object-level access with object permissions in user profiles and permission sets

 2. Field level security: (What fields on those objects can a user see?)
 (In user Profiles and permission sets) (Field level access with field permissions) a variation of object level security.
 User is prevented from a particular field without having to hide the whole object, such as “max salary” or “SS”.
 Page layouts only control the visibility of field on detail and edit pages whereas field level security controls the visibility of fields in any part of the app (related lists, list views, reports and search results)(in order to be absolutely sure that a user does not have access to a particular field) (visible/ read only boxes checked – read only | only visible box checked – editable | no box – hidden) In the platform, we control access to individual fields with field-level security.
 Field-level security controls whether a user can see, edit, and delete the value for a particular field on an object.

 3. Record level security: (Org. wide defaults (Which records should be hidden by default?), Role hierarchy / Sharing model / Manual sharing (What exceptions should we make?))

 Organization-wide defaults allow us to specify the baseline level of access that a user has in your organization.
 For example, we can make it so that any user can see any record of a particular object to which their object permissions give them access, but so that they'll need extra permissions to actually edit one.
 Role hierarchies allow us to make sure that a manager will always have access to the same records as his or her subordinates.
 Sharing rules allow us to make automatic exceptions to organization-wide defaults for particular groups of users.
 Manual sharing allows record owners to give read and edit permissions to folks who might not have access to the record any other way.

-Profiles: (compulsory when setting up the user, user must be associated with a profile) A collection of settings (what user can see) and Permissions (what user can do) A profile contains user permissions and access settings that control what users can do within their organization.
+**Profiles**: (compulsory when setting up the user, user must be associated with a profile) A collection of settings (what user can see) and Permissions (what user can do) A profile contains user permissions and access settings that control what users can do within their organization.
 Profiles are typically defined by a user's job function (for example, system administrator or sales representative), but you can have profiles for anything that makes sense for your organization.
 A profile can be assigned to many users, but a user can be assigned to only one profile at a time, where all of the members of the group have the same folder permissions and access to the same software.
 Profile never override organization’s sharing model or role hierarchy.
 (Exp: A profile set to allow a user access to create, edit, delete leads but a user with above profile cannot edit, delete other users leads if organizations lead sharing model is read only)

 Profiles control:

-o   Which standard and custom apps users can view? o   Which tabs users can view? o   Which record types are available to users? o   Which page layouts users see? o   Object permissions that allow users to create, read, edit, and delete records o   Which fields within objects users can view and edit o   Admin Permissions that allow users to manage the system and apps within it o   Which Apex classes and Visualforce pages users can access o   Which desktop clients users can access o   The hours during which and IP addresses from which users can log in (profile login hours, Profile IP addresses) o   Which service provider’s users can access (if Salesforce is enabled as an identity provider) You can use standard profiles, or create, edit, and delete custom profiles.
+* Which standard and custom apps users can view?
+* Which tabs users can view?
+* Which record types are available to users?
+* Which page layouts users see?
+* Object permissions that allow users to create, read, edit, and delete records
+* Which fields within objects users can view and edit
+* Admin Permissions that allow users to manage the system and apps within it
+* Which Apex classes and Visualforce pages users can access
+* Which desktop clients users can access
+* The hours during which and IP addresses from which users can log in (profile login hours, Profile IP addresses)
+* Which service provider’s users can access (if SalesForce is enabled as an identity provider)

+You can use standard profiles, or create, edit, and delete custom profiles.
 For standard profiles, only certain settings can be changed.
 You can never edit object permissions on a standard profile.
 So you must first clone the standard profile to create a customd profiles (6 Types): Marketing user, Contract manager, Read only (executive team), Solution manager, Standard user, System#  Admin.

-Permission Sets: (Administrative and General) (Standard object permissions, custom object permissions) is a collection of settings and permissions that determine what a user can do.
+**Permission Sets:** (Administrative and General) (Standard object permissions, custom object permissions) is a collection of settings and permissions that determine what a user can do.
 If the custom box is not checked it is a standard profile and we cannot edit standard profiles permission set.
 But we can choose which tabs should appear at top of user’s / profile’s page and also select which apps to display in Force.com.
 (Default on (displayed on top of user’s page), Default off (hidden from user’s page but available when all Tabs is clicked), Tab hidden (completely hidden)

-Hiding a tab is not sufficient to prevent a user from accessing records of that tab You can only assign permission sets that have the same user licenses as the user or permission sets with no associated license.
+Hiding a tab is not sufficient to prevent a user from accessing records of that tab

+You can only assign permission sets that have the same user licenses as the user or permission sets with no associated license.
 You cannot change the license later.
 Select the type of users who will use this permission set:
 Who will use this permission set?
 If you plan to assign this permission set to multiple users with different licenses, choose '--None--'.
 If only users with one type of license will use this permission set, choose the same license that’s associated with them.

 1. Grant access to custom object or App:

 	Example: Many users in an organization are doing the same job.
 Assign them all one profile that grants them access to do their job and then assign permission sets to user if they are assigned to a special project.
 PMISFBAC board profile, PMISFBAC operations profile (DB permission set, Volunteer app review permission set, certifications app permission set) & take away when it is not needed.

 2. Temporary/long term permission set:

 	Example: A user goes to vacation.
 Create a permission set to grant access to a custom object or app to another user.
 After main man returns remove it.

-Difference between profiles and permission sets? o   Users can have only one profile, but they can have many permission sets o   Therefore profiles are used to grand the minimum permissions and settings that every type of user needs.
-(Assigned before permission sets) o   Then use permission sets to grant additional permissions without changing anyone’s profiles.
+Difference between profiles and permission sets?

+* Users can have only one profile, but they can have many permission sets
+* Therefore profiles are used to grand the minimum permissions and settings that every type of user needs.
+(Assigned before permission sets)
+* Then use permission sets to grant additional permissions without changing anyone’s profiles.
 (Also, permission sets can be temporary or long term)

 Example: (Recruiting App)

 Recruiter: Own profile

 Hiring Manager: Permission sets

 Standard Employees: Start with low profile + permission sets

 Interviewers: Any employee can be an interviewer (grant and revoke access as needed) so permission set.
 Although there is permission to create, read or edit on an object does not necessarily mean users will be allowed to read every object’s record because:

 1. Permissions on a record always evaluated according to a combination of object, field and record level permissions

 2. When object vs. record level permissions conflict, the most restrictive setting wins.
 (If a record level is more restrictive, although object level allows it, still the record level wins because it is more restrictive)

 6. Describe the features and capabilities of the sharing model Record Access (Record level security)
 Changing your sharing model deletes any manual shares your users have created.